ikonoshirt/pbkdf2/README.md

 We changed the encryption model in global/helpers/core/encryption_model and use a few events to replaces the passwords after login.
 This is configurable, have a look at the settings.

+## Fully(?) tested
+I tested everything I thought it is a good idea.
+If you find a bug, open an issue, send a pull request, write a test, it's up to you.

+For found bugs, I use TDD, so first write a test which fails and is ok after the fix.

 ##Thanks

 Thanks to thebod for talking all the time about security and teaching a sense for it.